joszz/HyperVAdmin/Documentation/index.md

 	The time between automatic AJAX enabled refresh of list content in seconds.

-* **HyperVEnabled**
+* **ModulesEnabled**

-    Whether or not HyperV views are enabled on the website.
-Defaults to true.
+    Whether or not HyperV and IIS are views are enabled on the website.
+Valid values are "hyperv", "iis" or "both".

 * **HyperVManagementPath**